First-Peoples-Cultural-Council/fv-batch-import/README.md

 -dialect-id = "The GUID of the dialect to input the entries into", required = true)
     protected static String dialectID;

+-language-path = "The path to the language to input the entries into, rooted at /FV/Workspace/Data/")
+    protected static String languagePath;

 -csv-file = "Path to CSV file", required = true)
     protected static String csvFile;